 While the inner child only represents our core needs and emotions, the inner teenager is the part of your personality responsible for acting on those needs and emotions.

-What Is The Inner Teenager?
+Who Is The Inner Teenager?

 The inner teenager is typically immature, rebellious, moody, awkward, reacting without thinking, etc.

 Without the interference of the inner adult in choice-making, we use the drive of the inner teenager in a self-defeating way.